SEO migration checklist: 32 steps to migration success

 Track visibility with rank-tracking tools

-You can use Search Console and other tools like SERanking & Ahrefs to monitor your keyword rankings.
+You can use Search Console and other tools like SERanking and Ahrefs to monitor your keyword rankings.
 It isn’t uncommon for successful migrations to see a temporary drop in visibility while search engines work out what’s changed.
 Keep a close eye on your main keywords to make sure that they bounce back to positions they were in before (or improved positions).

-Setup regular crawls post-migration
+Set up regular crawls post-migration

 It’s important that you set up regular crawls of your new site now it’s live.
 You should (if you have a good SEO strategy) be constantly adding to and updating the content on your site.
 As it grows, your site will become susceptible to more SEO issues, which will need to be addressed regularly.